Woman blames social-media ‘trend’ after would-be thieves attempt to steal Kia by exploiting security flaw

 Rick Ricart, of Ricart Automotive in Ohio, told WCMH that no less than 30 Kia and Hyundai cars had been towed to his shop for service during one week in June, all with damage to the steering columns.

 Ricart told the station that he, too, fell victim to the theft of several Kias and Hyundais back in February, before he became aware that certain YouTube and TikTok users were describing the security flaw online.
-Now, he says, he no longer leaves Kia or Hyundai models on the lot at night.
+He says he no longer leaves Kia or Hyundai models on the lot at night.

 Smart, the break-in victim in Indiana, also told WXIN she doesn’t think TikTok should allow the type of content that may possibly result in further break-ins.